rockset/rockset-js/packages/cli/README.md

 _See code: [src/commands/api/apikeys/deleteApiKey.ts](./src/commands/api/apikeys/deleteApiKey.ts)_

-## `rockset api:apikeys:deleteApiKeyAdmin [NAME] [USER]`
+## `rockset api:apikeys:deleteApiKeyAdmin NAME USER`

 Delete API Key for any user (admin only)

 ```
 USAGE
-  $ rockset api:apikeys:deleteApiKeyAdmin [NAME] [USER]
+  $ rockset api:apikeys:deleteApiKeyAdmin NAME USER

 ARGUMENTS
   NAME  name of the API key
   USER

 OPTIONS
-  -f, --file=file         The config file to execute this command from.
-Format must be [json|yaml].
-Keys are translated
-                          into arguments of the same name.
-If no BODY argument is specified, the whole object, minus
-                          keys used as other arguments, will be passed in as the BODY.

   -h, --help              show CLI help
   -x, --extended          show extra columns
   --columns=columns       only show provided columns (comma-separated)
   --csv                   output is csv format [alias: --output=csv]
   --filter=filter         filter property by partial string matching, ex: name=foo

-  --full                  Show the full results JSON object

   --no-header             hide table header from output
   --no-truncate           do not truncate output to fit screen
   --output=csv|json|yaml  output in a more machine friendly format

+  --raw                   Show the raw output from the server, instead of grabbing the results.
+Usually used in
+                          conjunction with --output=json

   --sort=sort             property to sort by (prepend '-' for descending)